Fred Rust Ice Arena

-The Fred Rust Ice Arena or University of Delaware Ice Arena multi-purpose arena located on the campus of The University of Delaware located in Newark, Delaware.
+The Fred Rust Ice Arena or University of Delaware Ice Arena is a multi-purpose arena located on the campus of The University of Delaware located in Newark, Delaware.
+The facility is home to the Delaware Fightin' Blue Hens men's ice hockey and women's ice hockey teams.

+History

 The Facility houses two ice sheets.
 The first sheet is located in the Fred Rust Arena and the second sheet is located in the Gold Arena which is a separate building.
-The Fred Rust Ice Arena, is a 2,500-seat regulation Olympic-sized ice arena on the UD campus.
+The Fred Rust Ice Arena, is a 2,500-seat regulation international-sized ice arena on the UD campus.
 The Fred Rust Ice Arena, originally named The Blue Arena, was built in 1988 and houses the Olympic-sized ice area, a VIP lounge, a pro shop, locker rooms, weight and fitness facility, ballet room, off-ice spinner and a concession area.
 The Gold Arena is the NHL-sized ice sheet and was constructed in 1971.
 The Gold arena sits adjacent to the Fred Rust on the UD campus.